Towards a clean, carbon-neutral, climate resilient city region

 Greater Manchester’s Mayor Andy Burnham has launched a five-year Environment Plan for the city region with the ambitious vision for a “clean, carbon-neutral, climate resilient city region with a thriving natural environment” and demanded urgent action to achieve this.

-Recognising that traditional grant and public funding will be insufficient alone to deliver these ambitions, Greater Manchester Combined Authority (GMCA) is pioneering a new approach, the Greater Manchester Environment Fund, formed by a partnership between GMCA, Lancashire Wildlife Trust and Finance Earth.
+Recognising that traditional grant and public funding will be insufficient alone to deliver these ambitions, Greater Manchester Combined Authority (GMCA) is pioneering a new approach, the Greater Manchester Environment Fund, formed by a partnership between GMCA, The Wildlife Trust for Lancashire, Manchester and North Merseyside and Finance Earth.

 We need to act now to tackle the environmental challenges we faceMayor of Greater Manchester